Cidan/Moonlight/.roo/rules/understanding.md

     2. A flag, `Backpack.isDirty`, is set to `true`, indicating that the visual state of the grid no longer matches the data model and a redraw is required later.
     3. The full redraw, which compacts the grid and removes empty spaces, is postponed until the backpack window is closed.
 The `Backpack:Hide` method checks the `isDirty` flag.
 If it is true, it triggers a full layout recalculation before the hide animation plays.

 This approach provides a stable and predictable UI during rapid inventory changes while ensuring the layout is correctly updated in a non-intrusive way.
-The core logic for this pattern resides in `bag/backpack.lua`, specifically within the `FigureOutWhereAnItemGoes`, `ABagHasBeenUpdated`, and `Hide` methods.
+The core logic for this pattern resides in `bag/backpack.lua`, specifically within the `figureOutWhereAnItemGoes`, `aBagHasBeenUpdated`, and `Hide` methods.

 ## Core Modules and Systems